MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 - If the file exists in the library but the preview doesn't load, there's a problem with the file information in [!include[pn-dyn-365](../includes/pn-dyn-365.md)].
 Please upload the file again, and then edit the guide to refer to this new asset wherever applicable.

-## Why does the version 7.0 HoloLens app require permissions to launch?
+## Why does the HoloLens app require permissions to launch?

-Dynamics 365 Guides version 7.0 includes advanced features that rely on eye-tracking, voice, and camera to function properly.
-For example, you need eye tracking to access the Main menu (appears when you look at your palm).
+The HoloLens app includes advanced features that rely on eye-tracking, voice, camera, and movement to function properly.
+For example, you need eye tracking to access the Main menu.
 This is intended to prevent false positives so the menu doesn't appear at the wrong time.
-Similarly, without microphone access, voice commands won’t work.
-Without camera access, you can't anchor a guide or make a video call.
+[Learn more about the permissions required to use the HoloLens app](hololens-permissions.md)

 ## Why can't I make a video call?